Mosesjoseph/pi-proxmox/README.md

 Change directory to "proxmox_set_timezone" and run this command `ansible-playbook -i inventory install.yaml`
 3. To cluster to Pi nodes
-Change directory to "proxmox_set_timezone" and run this command `ansible-playbook -i inventory install.yaml`
+Change directory to "proxmox_setup_cluster" and run this command `ansible-playbook -i inventory install.yaml`